 Most importantly, your Australian Labradoodle will remain a part of your family forever!

 There is an initial investment in our Guardian home program.
 We don't give our dogs or puppies away.
-We ask for a deposit of $500.
+We ask for a non-refundable deposit of $500.
 Maple Woods Labradoodles takes care of any expenses related to breeding.
-The Guardian family is responsible for regular veterinary and wellness care which includes vaccines, high quality dog food, heartworm and tick prevention monthly, regular exercise and socialization, grooming and most important providing a loving, positive environment.
+The Guardian family is responsible for regular veterinary and wellness care, which includes but is not limited to: vaccinations, heartworm and tick prevention (monthly), regular vet check-ups, regular exercise, socialization, and grooming, high quality dog food and most important, providing a loving, positive environment.

-As a Guardian home, you will need to live within 50 miles of Valparaiso, Indiana, have a fenced yard and a safe and secure environment for the Guardian puppy.
-You need to own your own home, not have a schedule that requires you to be away from your Guardian dog for long, extended periods of time on a regular basis.
-Guardian pups and dogs must be indoor dogs and not left outside unattended.
+To be a Guardian, you must live within 50 miles of Valparaiso, Indiana, have a fenced-in yard, and maintain a safe and secure environment for the Guardian puppy.
+You need to own your own home and not have a schedule that requires you to be away from your Guardian dog for long, extended periods of time on a regular basis.
+Guardian dogs must be indoor dogs and must not be left outside unattended.
 The Guardian family should have reliable transportation and a willingness to work with us to get the Guardian dog here a few times a year.

 Most often, the Guardian family will receive a girl.
 Occasionally, we will have a boy needing a home.
 When the Guardian dog is in season, the Guardian family is required to contact us immediately.
 We will need to have breeding related appointments at this time.
 Once she has been bred, she will remain with her Guardian family until one week before her due date.
 Her pregnancy is about 63 days.
 A week before she is due, she will come stay with us until her pups are weaned... approximately 5 weeks later.
 We love for Guardian families to visit their Guardian dog and encourage you to do so if possible!
 A guardian female will have no more than four litters during her breeding career.